StevenHuang41/RAG-based_notes_helper/data/notes_helper.md

 ## Reminder

-Notes Helper is a RAG-based assistant, not a general-purpose chatbot.
+Notes Helper is a tool for querying your notes, not an general-purpose ai assistant.
 If query cannot be found in notes, it will reuturn nothing